"The key to successful leadership today is influence, not authority."

 Authority

-Authority is the legitimate power to lead, guide, and make decisions for a group or realm.
-Unlike raw power, which can be seized or imposed, authority is granted—by competence, by character, by the consent of those led.
+Authority is the legitimate power to lead, guide, and decide for a group or realm.
+Unlike raw power, which can be seized or imposed, authority is granted by competence, character, and the consent of those led.

 Authority vs. Coercion